-ASCR work in AI dates back to the 1960s when a team at ANL, led by pioneering logician Larry Wos, started development of automated reasoning systems, such as the AURA and Otter automated theorem prover.
+ASCR work in AI dates back to the 1960s, when a team, led by pioneering logician Larry Wos, at ANL started development of automated reasoning systems, such as the AURA (Automated Reasoning Assistant) and Otter automated theorem prover.
 Otter was subsequently used to prove open problems in mathematics, including the Robbins conjecture in 1997 and the XCB problem in equivalential calculus in 2002.
-Methods pioneered in these systems also contributed to the subsequent development of satisfiability modulo theory (SMT) solvers such as Microsoft's Z3, and seem likely to influence the integration of symbolic and connectionist approaches to AI that will be required for AI-enabled science.
+Methods pioneered in these systems also contributed to the subsequent of development of satisfiability modulo theory (SMT) solvers such as Microsoft's Z3, and seem likely to influence the integration of symbolic and connectionist approaches to AI that will be required for AI-enabled science.

 The more recent deep learning revolution also depends increasingly on technologies that have resulted from ASCR research.
-As neural networks and the associated computations become larger, we see increased use of technologies described earlier in this chapter, including MPI, parallel I/O, and highperformance linear algebra.
+As neural networks and the associated computations become larger, we see increased use of technologies described earlier in this chapter, including MPI, parallel I/O, and high-performance linear algebra.
 Automatic differentiation is another ASCR-supported technology that is central to modern deep learning.
-The training of multilayer neural networks involves propagating updates to network weights backward through a network, which in turn requires efficient codes for computing derivatives of functions executed when running the network forward.
+The training of multi-layer neural networks involves propagating updates to network weights backwards through a network, which in turn requires efficient codes for computing derivatives of functions executed when running the network forward.
 Automatic differentiation methods are widely used for that purpose.

-The past 40 years of ASCR-supported research in computer science at DOE laboratories have not only enabled a remarkable flowering of highperformance computational and distributed science, but also contributed to the establishment of the new AI methods that seem likely to be transformative in the next 40 years.
+The past 40 years of ASCR-supported research in computer science at DOE laboratories has not only enabled a remarkable flowering of high-performance computational and distributed science, but also contributed to the establishment of the new AI methods that seem likely to be transformative in the next 40 years.